UnstoppableMango/imaug-2022-bicep/README.md

 # Iowa Microsoft Azure User Group - Bicep Talk

-Infrastructure as code with Bicep and migrating from ARM
+Infrastructure as code with Bicep and migrating from ARM.

+This talk assumes a loose knowledge of Azure Resource Manager (ARM) templates and Infrastructure as Code (IaC).

 ## What is Bicep?